-There appears to be a long-standing divide amongst the hiking community about whether hiking poles are helpful or a nuisance.
+There appears to be a long-standing divide amongst the hiking community about the pros and cons of hiking poles.
 In my own journeys, I’ve tended to err on the side of going without hiking poles.

 But as the miles start to add up, I’m forced to reconsider my former (dare I say childish?) ways.
 To aid in my own process of transformation, as well as to benefit my curious readers, this article will focus on the pros and cons of hiking poles.